-Many municipalities focus on creating internal skills development plans for employees within the organisation.
-Beyond this, and arguably a far more pressing need, there exists a clear mismatch between the skill set of the people of the Central Karoo when compared to those sectors of the economy that are exhibiting GDP and employment growth.
+Municipalities focus on creating internal skills development plans for employees within the organisation.

+Beyond the up-skilling of municipal officials, a clear mismatch exists between the skill set of the people of the Central Karoo when compared to those sectors of the economy that are exhibiting GDP and employment growth.

 The trend, as illustrated in section 3.2.8, is that the tertiary sector of the economy makes up over two-thirds of employment opportunities in the economy, and are growing the fastest in relation to new job opportunities.
-In contrast, manufacturing makes up only 1.6% of all jobs in the economy, which is in decline.
-Whilst the primary sector (and agriculture specifically) make up 23% of all jobs in the Central Karoo, these jobs are generally poorly paid, subject to seasonal variation and fluctuation due to the drought conditions of the Karoo.
+In contrast, manufacturing makes up only 1.6% of all jobs in the economy, which is in decline, whilst the primary sector (and agriculture specifically) make up 23% of all jobs in the Central Karoo, these jobs are generally poorly paid, subject to seasonal variation and fluctuation due to the drought conditions of the Karoo.